Health System Administration

 - Jim and Norma Smith Distinguished Chair for Interventional Cardiology

-John Warner, M.D., MBA, was named Chief Executive Officer, UT Southwestern University Hospitals effective February 2012.
-An interventional cardiologist, Dr. Warner is also the Medical Director of the Doris and Harry W. Bass Jr. Clinical Center for Heart, Lung, and Vascular Disease.
-He previously served as Assistant Vice President for Hospital Planning, where he was instrumental in the design and planning of UT Southwestern’s new 460-bed University Hospital, slated to open in 2015.
-Dr. Warner received his medical degree from Vanderbilt University and his MBA from the Physician Executive Program at the University of Tennessee.
+John Warner, M.D., was named Chief Executive Officer, UT Southwestern University Hospitals effective February 2012.
+An interventional cardiologist, Dr. Warner is also the Medical Director of the Doris and Harry W. Bass, Jr. Clinical Center for Heart, Lung and Vascular Disease.
+He previously served as Assistant Vice President for Hospital Planning, where he was instrumental in the design and planning of UT Southwestern’s new 460-bed William P. Clements Jr. University Hospital, slated to open in 2014.
+Dr. Warner received his medical degree from Vanderbilt University and his M.B.A. from the Physician Executive Program at the University of Tennessee.
 He completed residency training in Internal Medicine at UT Southwestern, where he served as Chief Resident, and fellowship training in cardiovascular disease and interventional cardiology at Duke University Medical Center.
 Dr. Warner returned to UT Southwestern in 2003.
 His research interests and publications have centered on acute coronary syndromes, adult congenital heart disease, risk factors for coronary artery plaque rupture, and progression of atherosclerosis.

 John Douglas Rutherford, M.D.